Mad Money: Catchphrases

 Various catchphrases are used on Mad Money, including "Booyah", said by Cramer and his callers as a form of greeting.
 It was previously used on Cramer's radio show, and the term's popularity led to it becoming part of Mad Money.
 Cramer later said "I had felt that we had left it behind when we had moved to TV.
 But there were too many people who listened to the radio show, it was a very popular radio show, that it became part of the TV show."
 He explained the term's origin in 2005: "Here's what happened: A guy calls me on my radio show, and he says 'You made me a 100 smackers on K-Mart – a hundred points...' – he's from New Orleans – '...and we have one word for that down here and it's booyah.
 Then the next guy calls and he says 'you know you made me a lot of money on [a stock] so: booyah!'
 And now they all say it.
-It's not my rap".
+It's not my rap"..
+On occasion, a viewer will ask "Hey Jim, how's mama doin'?" to which Cramer replies "Mama doin' fine".

 Cramer begins the program by introducing himself: "Hey, I'm Cramer!"
 A common catchphrase, used by Cramer to start the Lightning Round, is "Are you ready, skee-daddy?"
 Another common saying is: "Bulls make money.
 Bears make money.
 Hogs get slaughtered."
 The term "Cramerica" has also been used on Mad Money, with fans of the show referred to as "Cramericans".
 Cramer ends the program by stating, "There's always a bull market somewhere".